 According to the American Medical Association's Handbook

-of Poisonous and Injurious Plants
+of Poisonous and Injurious Plants, other than occasional cases

 of vomiting, ingestion of the poinsettia plant has been found to